1981 Pacific typhoon season: Typhoon Bill

 The initial disturbance formed about 550 km east-southeast of Marcus Island on September 1.
 A compact system, with an area of central convection 280 km wide, Bill rapidly spun up into a tropical storm on September 3, and typhoon on September 4.
 Its central pressure was quite high for winds of that intensity due to the pressure gradient between the cyclone and the subtropical ridge to its northeast.
 The typhoon followed a classic parabolic track around the periphery of the subtropical ridge east of Japan, weakening back into a tropical storm on September 7.
 Rapid extratropical transition occurred as Bill interacted with the main belt of the Westerlies, and by midnight, Bill became an extratropical cyclone.

 Typhoon Clara (Rubing)

 The monsoon trough spawned a tropical depression on September 13 well east of the Philippines.
 The depression moved to the west-northwest, strengthening into a tropical storm on September 16 and a typhoon on September 18.
-Clara rapidly intensified to peak winds of 120 kn on September 19 before brushing northern Luzon.
+Clara rapidly intensified to peak winds of 120 kn on September 19 before hitting the northern tip of Luzon.
 Its circulation disrupted, Clara steadily weakened as it continued to the northwest, hitting southeast China on the 21st as a typhoon with winds of 70 kn.
 In Hong Kong, winds gusted to 51 kn at Cheung Chau.
 Clara caused extensive damage and 141 deaths, leaving thousands homeless from the heavy rains.